dhagmann/deliberation-assets/projects/css_lab/arguments_opposed.md

 ---
-name: projects/css_lab/arguments_in_favor.md
+name: projects/css_lab/arguments_opposed.md
 type: openResponse
 rows: 10
 ---

-# Regardless of your personal opinion, why might someone answer ✅ "Yes" ✅?
+# Regardless of your personal opinion, why might someone answer ❌ "No" ❌?

 Please list as many individual reasons as you can think of, without repetition.